ernieb4768/material-design-library/README.md

 ### Description
-This library helps developers creating their Android Application with Material Design.
+This library helps developers creating their Android com.blunderer.materialdesignlibrary.sample.App with Material Design.
 It offers a lot of Material Design classes easy to use like a CardView or a NavigationDrawerActivity that creates an Activity with a Material Design NavigationDrawer.

 ### What's new